marksmccann/froyo/docs/ecosystem/testing-library-froyojs.md

 #### `destroy`

-This will destroy the component instance and remove the associated root element from the DOM.
-If a `container` was specified, it will also be removed from the DOM if it no longer has any content.
+This will destroy the component instance(s) and remove the container element from the DOM.

 ```js
 import { render } from '@testing-library/react';